shanestevenz/Quick-Notes/README.md

 We created a sticky notes web app, taking inspiration from Microsoft's Sticky notes (https://apps.microsoft.com/store/detail/microsoft-sticky-notes/9NBLGGH4QGHW).
 Users are given the ability to create virtual sticky notes and organize them with the choice of 5 colors.
 These notes features a title and content section that users dynamically add,modify, and delete.
 Users can also create multiple boards aiding in the organization of their sticky notes.
 Each sticky note is saved to its board for feature use.
 Users have the option of creating a username and password or through authenticating with their github account.

 ## Additional Instructions
 The Login and Register page are straight foreward.
 After registering, the user is redirected to login screen.
-There are 2 test accounts ready (user: "user1", pass: "test123") and (user: "user2", pass: "test123")
+There are 2 test accounts ready (user: "user1", pass: "test123") and (user: "user2", pass: "test123") From here we hope it is self explanatory, just in case let's walk through it.
+The bottom of the screen features 5 different color sticky note icons that when pressed will create a new note on the screen.
+The user must enter a title for the note and click the save icon for the note to be saved.
+On the left side bar, the user can also click "add board" to create and switch to a new board.

 ## Technologies used
 ### Frontend